streamsets/pipeline-library/transformer/sample-pipelines/pipelines/Slowly Changing Dimensions - Type 2/README.md

 ![Sort](images/img3.png)

-Using [Sort](https://streamsets.com/documentation/transformer/latest/help/transformer/Processors/Sort.html#concept_jw2_pq5_rgb) the records are sorted by *${MASTER_PRIMARY_KEY}* and *${MASTER_VERSION_TRACKING_FIELD}* so in this case the output records will ordered by *customer_id* and *version*.

-*Note*: This stage is optional and depends on your use case.
+Using [Sort](https://streamsets.com/documentation/transformer/latest/help/transformer/Processors/Sort.html#concept_jw2_pq5_rgb) the records are sorted by *${MASTER_PRIMARY_KEY}* and *${MASTER_VERSION_TRACKING_FIELD}* so in this case the output records will ordered by *customer_id* and *version*. *Note*: This stage is optional and depends on your use case.

 **Repartition**

 ![Repartition](images/img4.png)

-Using [Repartition](https://streamsets.com/documentation/transformer/latest/help/transformer/Processors/Repartition.html#concept_cm5_lfg_wgb) will force the pipeline to generate output in a single file.

-*Note*: This stage is optional and depends on your use case.
+Using [Repartition](https://streamsets.com/documentation/transformer/latest/help/transformer/Processors/Repartition.html#concept_cm5_lfg_wgb) will force the pipeline to generate output in a single file. *Note*: This stage is optional and depends on your use case.

 **Output**

 ![Output](images/img5.png)

-Given the two datasets above the resulting output will look like the one above.
-Notice that the total number of output records is **7**; **3** records from "master" origin for existing customers and **4** records from the "change" origin–-where **3** records are for existing customers (1 for Mary and 2 for Ann) with their updated address and version incremented and one record for new customer Mark with version set to 1.
+Given the two datasets above the resulting output will look like this.
+Notice that the total number of output records is **7**; **3** records from "master" origin for existing customers and **4** records from the "change" origin–-where **3** records are for existing customers (1 for Mary and 2 for Ann) with their updated address and version incremented, and one record for new customer Mark with version set to 1.

 ```
 customer_id,customer_fname,customer_lname,customer_email,customer_password,customer_street,customer_city,customer_state,customer_zipcode,version